efthimisgrk/tele-go-rat/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Disclaimer
-**teleGoRAT** is intended for educational and research purposes only.
+**tele-go-rat** is intended for educational and research purposes only.
 The author is not responsible for any misuse or damage caused by this software.